 In addition to learning how to bluff of its own accord, the AI was also required to read its opponents moves, and to make assessments about when opponents might have been bluffing, while computing multi-layered betting decisions.
 While no doubt the team at Strategic Machine will be looking to continue to refine and develop their technology, these performances will do wonders for confirming the capacity of AI to give even crack-teams of humans a run for their money.

 An AI Future?

-Does this mean AI will be able to beat other poker variants such as PLO, 8-Game or even classic video poker games and if so, should poker professionals start to worry?
+Does this mean AI will be able to beat other poker variants such as PLO, 8-Game or even classic video poker games like the ones offered at PartyCasino UK?
+And if so, should poker professionals start to worry?
 Well yes, at least if they hope to challenge AI competitively in the near future.
 While there will remain academic interest in giving AI as rigorous a challenge as possible, it’s unlikely that your average poker player will find themselves losing out just yet.

 Unfortunately, it’s highly possible that AI this sophisticated could take on a range of functions in the real world.
 Even highly specialised roles, like lawyers and accountants, could ultimately see much of the demand for their services replaced by AI, while manufacturing processes and other, arguably more basic functions are already witnessing the AI revolution first hand.